 Held early in Term 4, this is one of the School’s major cultural events involving senior students, staff and the wider community.
 (For more information please check our Performing Arts website).

 A comprehensive exhibition of the childrens’ work is held in Term 4.
 On this day the School is open to the public.
 Teachers and staff are available to discuss Steiner Education and the children’s’ work with existing and prospective parents.

 Summer Festival of Plays – Term 4

-Riding on the expansive wings of summer all Classes work towards the production of end of year plays.
-Written and produced by the Teachers, who draw on the content of the four terms of the Learning Program, the plays are a living culmination of the year’s work.
+Riding on the expansive wings of summer all classes work towards the production of end of year plays.
+Written and produced by their teachers, who draw on the content of the four terms of the Learning Program, the plays are a living culmination of the year’s work.

 The play schedule is issued in Term 4.
 Friends and family are warmly invited to attend.